Skip to content

 Jesús Rodríguez-Espinoza

-Jesús Rodríguez-Espinoza is an expert in international relations, Venezuelan politics and communication.
-He served for several years as Consul General of Venezuela in Chicago (United States) and prior to that he was part of the foundational editorial team of the website Aporrea.org.
-He is founder and editor of the Venezuelan independent and anti-imperialist website Orinoco Tribune.
+Jesús Rodríguez-Espinoza is an expert in international relations, Venezuelan politics, and communication.
+He served for several years as Consul General of Venezuela in Chicago (United States); before that, he was part of the foundational editorial team of Aporrea.org.
+He is the founder and editor of the Venezuelan anti-imperialist news outlet Orinoco Tribune.

 • Jesús Rodríguez-Espinoza